hanyulo/knowledge/javascript/javascriptInfo/08_prototype_inheritance/F.prototype.md

 # F.prototype
 * each function has such property (prototype)
-* it has a default value which is an object
+* it has a default - an object - which has following properties
   * `{ constructor }`
   * the constructor property references back to the function